Places to visit near Yellowstone National Park ( cool, fun, western towns and unique places to visit)

 Grand Tetons National Park

 A very close drive from Yellowstone National Park, the Grand Tetons National Park is a wonderful place to explore the national park and other cool places around the park areas with historic or cultural places of interest.
 There are some nice drives around the park along with scenic hikes worth doing around popular attractions that can only be accessed hiking through trails.
 For those just looking for scenic places to photograph, there is a map of attractions that can be followed on their handout of places to explore within the park area.
 For more images and details of the park experience check out this Grand Teton post here for more inspiration.
+One of the easiest attractions near Yellowstone that you can do on a day trip or longer to explore this other fantastic national park on a road trip.

+A fun attraction near Yellowstone that you can do on a road trip is to Jackson Hole also called Jackson specifically for the city.
 A little over an hours drive from Yellowstone and just south of the Grand Tetons National Park is the trendy western city of Jackson Hole which has become a very upscale and trendy place to hang out and enjoy the Wyoming lifestyle and vibe.
 The city of Jackson is filled with chic restaurants, art galleries, trendy stores and shops, world-class hotels and other attractions you will find in first class type of getaway.

 Exploring Virginia City

-On the western side of the Yellowstone National park along Highway 287 is the turnoff at Ellis for visiting the historic city of Virginia City which is a really fascinating place to explore.
+One of the cool places to visit outside of Yellowstone is the historic area of Virginia City.
+Located on the western side of the Yellowstone National park along Highway 287 is the turnoff at Ellis for visiting the historic city of Virginia City which is a really fascinating place to explore.
 The city is actually an actual working city and an open air style museum combined that gives a real life and historical perspective and experience to an old-time city in Montana.
 Even though the city has more of a tourism focus, Virginia City’s main drag is well-preserved and fun to explore to see each establishment as it would look like during its active timeframe.
 This is a fun location to visit outside of Yellowstone and the scenic drive to get to Virginia city is spectacular with other towns along the way to enjoy.

 A living museum at Nevada City